darshanmehta17/data-512-final-project/project_plan.md

 The dataset consists of three files which can be downloaded from [4]:

 - **raw_data.csv**
 This dataset is located at [data/raw_data.csv](data/raw_data.csv).
 It is the most important file in this analysis which contains details on what crime happened when and where.
 A detail description of the columns is present in the table below.
 Note, this description is partially present in one of the files [data/rmscrimeincidentfieldexplanation.xlsx](data/rmscrimeincidentfieldexplanation.xlsx) provided by the BPD.
+This file is ~78.6 MB in size.

 | Column | Description |
 |--------|-------------|